nv-tlabs/Fixer/README.md

 ## Setup

 - **Environment**:
-  - We use `nvcr.io/nvidia/pytorch:24.10-py3` as the environment for inference with the pretrained JIT model
   - We use `nvcr.io/nvidia/cosmos/cosmos-predict2-container:1.2` as the base environment for training and inference with the pretrained model.

 - **Build Docker Image**: